fhirest/fhirest/developer-guide.md

 * Unused code should be removed
 * Dependencies used should not have EOL sooner, than 2 years
 * Code should be runnable on high availability distributed environment with multiple instances
-    * Applicaiton should be horizontally scalable
+    * Application should be horizontally scalable
     * Application should be stateless
     * Application should be runnable on different domains and different environments
     * All configurations should be configurable at runtime